Terraform Best Practices: The 24 Practices You Should Adopt

 #11Locking Remote StateAlways use State Locking when using a Remote Backend to store your Terraform State.

-#12Backup State FilesAlways enable versioning on your Remote Backend storage in order to be able to recover from unexpected failures.
+#12Backup State FilesAlways enable versioning on your Remote Backend storage to recover from unexpected failures.

 #13Manipulate Terraform State only through Terraform CommandsAlways manipulate Terraform state using Terraform CLI and avoid making manual changes to the state file.